uvarc/rc-learning/content/courses/parallel_computing_introduction/distributed_mpi_reductions.md

 menu:
     parallel_programming:
         parent: Distributed-Memory Programming
-        weight: 28
 ---

 In a _reduction_, data are sent to a root process, which performs a specified binary operation on sequential pairs of data.

 Ignoring details of implementation, which as described would be very inefficient, consider this example.
 We want to compute the sum of all the local values of some variable over all ranks in the communicator group.
 The root process, assumed to be rank 0 for our case, has a value in its buffer.
 It receives another value from rank 1, adds it to the 0 value, and stores the result into a "global" buffer.
 Next it receives the value from rank 2.
 It adds this value to the contents of the global buffer.
 The value from rank 3 is then received and added to the global buffer variable.
 This continues until all ranks have sent their value to the root process.

+The standard MPI Datatypes that we have already seen are used for the operations that return a single type of value.
 If the buffer is an array, MPI_Reduce will perform the operation elementwise.

 The built-in operations are the same for all languages.